January 17, 2025 3:16 am

 “Tipping” or “service” as the West calls it does not fully express the purpose of the practice known in Egypt as baksheesh.
 Tipping isn’t an easy process in Egypt.

-With seemingly endless situations calling for a gratuity of some kind and virtually no set rules — and the added confusion of inflation — you are frequently left guessing at the appropriate amount to give.
+With seemingly endless situations calling for a gratuity of some kind and virtually no set rules — along with the added confusion of inflation — you often find yourself guessing at the appropriate amount to give.
 The look on the recipient’s face, when they take a peek at what you’ve given, doesn’t clarify things.

 The average annual income in Egypt is about $ 3000US a year (2023) and the very poor may make far less than US$ 100 a month.
 Tipping, therefore, is an integral part of life in Egypt and a few pounds will make a difference in man’s life.
 This does not mean handing out money like you’re the Prince of Persia, either.
 Be generous or not, as you like, but remember don’t let it ruin your trip.

-As a guideline for tipping in Egypt, it is considered appropriate to tip between US$ 5-10 per person per day for his vacation to Egypt, and here is a summary of how this tipping is distributed over one’s trip.
+As a guideline for tipping in Egypt, travelers consider it appropriate to tip between US$ 5-10 per person per day during their vacation.
+Here is a summary of how you distribute this tipping over the trip.

 • Travel Agency Representative ( 5 US$ – 15 US$)